openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 #### Time Machine

+<div class="item-block"></div>

+___
-*The ultimate achievement of mad scientists and quantum physicists alike, this vehicle is capable of transporting its passengers through the fourth dimension.*
+ - *The ultimate achievement of mad scientists and quantum physicists alike, this vehicle is capable of transporting its passengers through the fourth dimension.*

-**Time Travel**: A character may attempt to travel forward or backward in time by making a Logic roll, CR 20.
+ - **Time Travel**: A character may attempt to travel forward or backward in time by making a Logic roll, CR 20.
 The roll incurs disadvantage 1 for every 5 years of time travel.
 Any passengers within the vehicle are also transported, willing or not.
 The GM may interpret a failed roll in any number of interesting ways, including but not limited to the following:
+   ___
    - The time travelled is multiplied by 100.
    - The machine instead transports the passengers to a different dimension.
    - The direction of time travel is reversed.
    - The travelers miss the mark by 2d4 years.
    - The travelers is attacked by a horde of 4th dimensional chrono beasts.

-Once the time machine is in an alternate time, it may only travel back to its original time.
-Doing so still requires a Logic roll, CR 20, but disadvantage penalties do not apply.

 ## Mounts & Vehicles